Brainspotting Therapy Intensives for residents of Colorado and Oregon

 *All intensives are provided virtually through Simple Practice’s secure video platform

-You’ve had a LOT of therapists give you an enthusiastic “Let’s change that!” or “This time can be different!” before – so I don’t blame you if you simply don’t believe me.
+You’ve had other therapists give you an enthusiastic “Let’s change that!” or “This time can be different!” before – so I don’t blame you if you simply don’t believe me.

 You’ve probably even tried therapy before, only to end up wondering if you were even getting anywhere or feeling worse than when you started.

-Weekly therapy doesn’t work for everyone – and if it doesn’t work for you, it doesn’t mean you’re the problem.
+Weekly therapy doesn’t work for everyone—and if it doesn’t work for you, it doesn’t mean you’re the problem.
+It just means you need a different kind of support.

-Buying self-help books you never end up reading
+Buying self-help books that end up gathering dust on your nightstand

 And honestly, it feels like you’ll never get unstuck.